WCI-Computer-Science/WCI-Walks/README.md

 WCI Walks tracks the walkathon progress of students at WCI.
 It tracks individual as well as total progress.

 Each student can sign up for an account, and then log in.
 Once logged in, they can access user-specific information.
-This includes the distance they walked on different days, whether they're on the leaderboard, personal statistics, etc. They have two options to log their distances: downloading the Google Fit app and signing in with their account (recommended), or manually inputting distances.
+This includes the distance they walked on different days, whether they're on the leaderboard, personal statistics, etc. They have two options to log their distances: downloading the Strava app and signing in with their account (recommended), or manually inputting distances.

 Basic information is displayed on the main page.
 This includes a leaderboard ranking the people who have walked the most all-time, as well as for the previous day.